vision4robotics/SAM-DA/README.md

 target domain training sample for DA.
 Comprehensive experiments on extensive nighttime UAV videos prove the robustness and domain adaptability of SAM-DA for nighttime UAV tracking.
 Especially, compared to the SOTA DA, SAM-DA can achieve better performance with fewer raw nighttime images, i.e., the fewer-better training.
-This economized training approach facilitates the quick validation and deployment of algorithms for UAV.
+This economized training approach facilitates the quick validation and deployment of algorithms for UAVs.
 ## Framework
 ![Framework](https://github.com/vision4robotics/SAM-DA/blob/main/assets/framework.png)
 ## Visualization of one-to-many generation